Ktufuathama/SteamLocomotive/README.md

 - Import-BufferCellArray
 - Invoke-Serializer

-**You will need to override the build in alias 'SL'.
+**You will need to override the built in alias 'SL'.
 Example below could be placed in your profile.**
 ```powershell
 Set-Alias -name 'sl' -value Start-SteamLocomotive -option 'AllScope' -scope 'Global' -force
 ```